AlastairKerr/Robson2016/README.md

 ##Scripts used in Robson et al 2016

+### fig_s3.sh
+Wrapper to reproduce figure S3 using contents of this repo

 ### sample.pl
 Randomly selects 500 features from a bed file, useful for between-file normalisation.